mds-python/mds-python.github.io/11 Classes and Objects Intermediate/1 Special methods.md

 ## Object comparison

 Some other special functions that are very useful are comparisons.
-Fractions can be equal (if both nominators and denominators equal) or one can be larger than another one.
+Fractions can be equal (if both numerators and denominators equal) or one can be larger than another one.
 Special functions doing comparisons should always return `True` or `False`.
 Their names are as follow:

 | Comparison | Special function    |
 | ---------- | ------------------- |